portworx/px-dev/README.md

 ```

 #### Configuring the parameters of the config file:
 In the configuration file, make the CLUSTERID unique among clusters in your key-value store.
+For example: `5ac2ed6f-7e4e-4e1d-8e8c-3a6df1fb61a5`.

-For example: px-lite-cluster-1.
-Point the DEVICE\_ID\_N to a local unused block device on your system, for example /dev/sdb.
+Point the `devices` section to  local unused block devices on your system, for example /dev/sdb.
 Any storage device that PX-Lite uses will be reformatted.

 To find local drives that are available for use on your system, you can issue this bash command:
 ```